Volunteering in Federated States of Micronesia

 We’re committed to ensuring that international volunteering is inclusive and accessible to Australians from a range of backgrounds, with diverse perspectives, identities and abilities.

-Before applying to take up volunteering opportunities in the Federated States of Micronesia, it is a requirement that you research your assignment location.
-Successful applicants will discuss expected living and working arrangements with their recruitment officer.
+Before applying for a volunteering assignment in the Federated States of Micronesia, please do some further research on living in the Federated States of Micronesia and the organisation you are hoping to volunteer with.
+Successful applicants will have the opportunity to discuss expected living and working arrangements with their recruitment officer.